UPDATED ON 15 JANUARY 2025

 4. Overwhelm and Exhaustion

 Caring for a newborn is physically and emotionally draining.
 The sheer exhaustion that comes with sleepless nights, feeding schedules, and adjusting to a new routine can leave little room for processing your emotions.
+Seeking support from friends, family, and community resources can help relieve stress, enabling better emotional well-being and fostering a stronger connection with your baby.
 Sometimes, feeling detached is simply a result of being too overwhelmed to connect in the ways you expected.

 How to Cope with Postpartum Emotional Disconnect

 It’s essential to recognize that postpartum emotional disconnect is not your fault, and it’s something you can work through with time, support, and self-compassion.
+Involving your health care team, including obstetricians and pediatricians, can provide essential support and resources to help you navigate these challenges.
 Here are some steps that may help.

 1. Give Yourself Time

 The bond between mother and baby isn’t always instant.
 Sometimes, it takes time to develop as you get to know your baby and adjust to motherhood.
+Many new moms find that the bond with their baby develops gradually as they adjust to their new role.
 Allow yourself the space to feel what you’re feeling without judgment.

 If you suspect postpartum depression is a factor, seeking professional help is essential.
 Therapy and, in some cases, medication can help you work through the emotional challenges of early motherhood.